TheScrewUpTeam/SE-Heat-Management/README.md

 - The config file is saved as `TSUT_HeatManagement_Config.xml` in your world's Storage folder.
 - You can change heat coefficients, critical temperatures, and more.
+- **New:** `LIMIT_TO_PLAYER_GRIDS` (true/false) — If true, the mod will only apply heat simulation to grids owned by the local player.
+The mod will now automatically enable or disable heat management for grids as you take or lose ownership, without requiring a reload.
 - The mod will always use the config from your current save, so each world can have its own heat rules.

 ---